seung-lab/znn-release/python/aws_train/README.md

   * ``git clone https://github.com/jtriley/StarCluster.git``
   * put this line `export PYTHONPATH=$PYTHONPATH:"/path/to/StarCluster"` to the end of `~/.bashrc` file.
   * run `source ~/.bashrc`
+  * you may need to create a new terminal (make the .bashrc file be effective)
 * edit and move `config` file to `~/.starcluster/`.
   * setup the keys in `config`.
   * set the AMI and volume id.